Did you recently find out that you have colon polyps? Don’t worry. Most polyps aren’t cancer.

 - Found flat on the surface of the colon, like a pancake

-During a colonoscopy, your doctor looks for and removes abnormal polyps that can become cancerous.
+During a colonoscopy, your doctor looks for and removes abnormal polyps that can become cancer.
 Finding and removing polyps before they become cancer is the most effective way to prevent colon cancer.

 Ask the right questions

 After your colonoscopy, your doctor will send the removed polyps to a pathologist.
-This way, your polyps can be tested to see if they’re cancerous or pre-cancerous.
+That way, your polyps can be tested to see if they’re cancerous or pre-cancerous.

 The pathologist determines if the polyp is a: